parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/getting_started.md

     --cbi-version <CBI_VERSION>
     ```

-You can follow the instruction in [Create Transaction](../../for_users/pchain_client_cli/creating_transaction.md) about submitting a transaction through `pchain-client`.
+You can refer to the instruction and example arguments in [Create & Submit Transaction](../../for_users/pchain_client_cli/creating_transaction.md) to create and submit a transaction through `pchain-client`.

 ## Checking Contract In State